katxeus/civic-participation-network/README.md

 ## Electronic Voting and Registration
 Present the ability to deliberate in civic exercises like electroniv voting and election of leaders by participating citizens.
 Blockchain based voting this is to introduce an integrity layer that is decentralized from a central authority that can be compromised and corrupted.
-This helps to achieythe ultimate principle of one man one vote and helps to reed the voting exercise of duplication of votes.
+This helps to achieythe ultimate principle of one man one vote and helps to reed the voting exercise of duplication of votes .

+## Cross National Civic Participation
+Foster the inclusion of foreign and dyspora civic participation as one of the first few steps in creation of global citizenry in solving not only localized challenges but also global challenges.